This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 The services offered include personal care, cooking and preparing meals, doing light housekeeping and laundry, shopping and running errands, and assisting with medication and transfers.
 Additional options include companion care, hospice care, and live-in/overnight care.

-Founded by Jean Griswold in Philadelphia, Pennsylvania in 1982 and franchising since 1984, the number of locations has been declining in recent years from a high of 261 in 2014 to the current total of 186, of which 19 are company-owned and all are located in the US.
+Founded by Jean Griswold in Philadelphia, Pennsylvania in 1982 and franchising since 1984, the number of locations has been declining in recent years from a high of 261 in 2014 to the current total of 181 (down from the previously reported total of 186), of which 14 are company-owned and all are located in the US.

 11. Nurse Next Door Home Care Services